stated-tech/Grants-Program/applications/application-template.md

 - As a participant, I can create alternatives to a proposal’s content, structure or subject, add my own view directly on-chain, and tend to a consensus by voting for my preferences for a better decision-making process.

-On first impression, this might sound like it will have an even greater administrative burden on proposers and voters - but this is before we consider:
-Economic participation.

-But suddenly we can open up proposals as economic opportunities for anyone to review/improve/iterate proposals and indeed the projects themselves.
+Suddenly we can open up proposals as economic opportunities for anyone to review/improve/iterate proposals and indeed the projects themselves.
 Engagement can have a reputational, financial and creative upside, that aligns incentives between all parties better than the current system.
 It also starts to solve other issues - namely, information asymmetry between voters (who are likely more familiar with the core chain/tech/culture) and outsiders, namely those wandering into the lion’s den - with excitement and energy ready to be pummeled out of them…
 We can see how from here we also begin to solve issues such as talent acquisition, development and accreditation using the system to bootstrap the sourcing, sustaining and scaling collective network intelligence.